-Spark's Managing Risk Policy and Framework is designed on the principles that managing risk creates, protects and enhances value.
+Spark's Managing Risk Policy and Framework is designed on the principles that managing risk creates, protects, and enhances value.
 It is embedded in decision-making processes and accountability structures so that uncertainty and risks can be managed effectively.
 It is iterative and responsive to change so that it remains effective when external and internal forces require Spark to adapt its priorities and operating models.
-A copy of Spark's Managing Risk Policy can be found at the following link: www.sparknz.co.nz/about/governance
+A copy of Spark's Managing Risk Policy can be found at: www.spark.co.nz/online/about/our-company/governance